 Senate Sub. for HB 2088 would accelerate by one year (from January 1, 2018, to January 1, 2017) the effective date of a tax lid for cities and counties, originally approved in 2015 legislation.
-Under the tax lid provisions, increases in property tax dollars levied beyond the rate of inflation generally require voter approval, except certain types of property tax increases that are exempt from the computation.
+Under the tax lid provisions, increases in property tax dollars levied beyond the rate of inflation generally require voter approval, except that certain types of property tax increases are exempt from the computation involved in determining whether mandatory elections are necessary.